Leokadiya Kashperova: Bolshevik revolution and later life

-In 1916, Kashperova became a teacher at the Smolny Institute; there she met Sergei Andropov, who was her student and a Bolshevik Leader, and in the same year they married.
+In 1916, Kashperova became a teacher at the Smolny Institute.
+There she met Sergei Andropov, who was her student and a Bolshevik leader, and they married in the same year.

-However, when the February Revolution began, the Smolny Institute was being used as the headquarters for the revolution, so to save themselves from being arrested the couple left Petrograd to Rostov-on-Don.
-From 1918 to 1920 she moved to Moscow (due to the Bolshevik success), but rarely performed until her final solo recital, an all-Beethoven programme, was given on 30 November 1920.
-(Note: According to expert Dr Graham Griffiths who had researched into the life of Kashperova since 2002, he said that there is "no evidence of Kashperova giving any concerts between 1916 and 1920".)
+However, when the February Revolution began, the Smolny Institute was used as the headquarters for the revolution, so to save themselves from being arrested the couple left Petrograd for Rostov-on-Don.
+From 1918 to 1920, she moved to Moscow (due to the Bolshevik success), but rarely performed until her final solo recital, an all-Beethoven programme, was given on 30 November 1920.
+(Note: According to expert Dr Graham Griffiths who had researched the life of Kashperova since 2002, there is "no evidence of Kashperova giving any concerts between 1916 and 1920".)

 From then to her death, she composed in secret and became forgotten by the Soviet public.
 By the time she died she was mostly remembered by Stravinsky who called her "antiquated and a blockhead".